Different IUD options can include copper and hormonal options. How long they work for and potential side effects can vary.

 ParaGard is an IUD that’s wrapped in copper wire.
 Once it’s in place, it works for up to 10 years.

-ParaGard can also be used as a form of emergency birth control after you’ve had unprotected sex.
-If you’ve the IUD inserted within five days after having unprotected sex or experiencing contraceptive failure, it’s almost 100 percent effective in preventing a pregnancy.
+ParaGard can also be used as a form of emergency birth control after you’ve had sex without a condom or other barrier method.
+If you have the IUD inserted within 5 days after having sex or experiencing contraceptive failure, it’s

 You may experience heavier bleeding and more cramps during your periods when using ParaGard.
 Your periods should lighten after a few months of having the IUD.